-In the 1960's a new theme came on the research-agenda.
-At that time most western nations had developed into affluent welfare states.
+In the 1960's, a new theme came on the research-agenda.
+At that time, most western nations had developed into affluent welfare states.
 Limits to economic growth were recognized and post-materialistic values gained field.
 This called for broader conceptions and measures of the good life.
-As a result, the term 'quality-of-life' was introduced.
-Initially the concept was polemic.
-It served to denote that there is more than just material welfare.
-A similar development to place in medical effect research.
+Consequently, new terms were introduced, such as 'quality-of-life' and 'wellbeing', and older terms such as 'happiness' revived.
+Initially these notions were polemic, and served to denote that there is more than just material welfare.
+Yet soon, they developed into more substantive concepts and became subject of empirical investigation.